European Super League: Format

-On 23 April 2021, Der Spiegel, having ostaneisbly gained access to the 167-page European Super League contract, revealed that Barcelona and Real Madrid were set to receive €60 million over and above what other clubs would receive over the first two years, whereas A.C.
+On 23 April 2021, Der Spiegel, having purportedly gained access to the 167-page European Super League contract, revealed that Barcelona and Real Madrid were set to receive €60 million over and above what other clubs would receive over the first two years, whereas A.C.
 Milan, Inter Milan, Borussia Dortmund, and Atlético Madrid were set to make less than other Super League clubs.
 The Guardian reported the same month that European Super League clubs were promised €200–300 million as a "welcome bonus".
 It was also reported by Marca that there was a €300 million penalty for leaving the project; the Super League stated that the quoted sum was "false."
 Vozpópuli reported that the "clause is related to the €3.2 billion loan that JP Morgan received" to "ensure the project's viability."

 On 20 May, The New York Times reviewed the founding contract of the Super League and found that while FIFA had publicly criticised a breakaway European Super League, it had held private talks for months with the founders about endorsing the competition.
 The NYT article reported a need for the ESL founders to strike an agreement with "an entity obliquely labeled W01 but easily identifiable as FIFA", while the document said the agreement was "an essential condition for the implementation of the SL project".
 It also reported that the Super League offered up to 12 clubs to participate in the new FIFA Club World Cup, and considered allowing FIFA to keep $1 billion in potential payouts as a "solidarity payment".